JupiterOne/graph-automox/docs/jupiterone.md

 Many of the following steps will be reusable; take care to be sure they remain accurate.

-1.From the top navigation of the J1 Search homepage, select **Integrations**.
-2.
+1. From the top navigation of the J1 Search homepage, select **Integrations**.
-Scroll to the Automox integration tile and click it.
+2. Scroll to the Automox integration tile and click it.
 3. Identify and click the **integration to delete**.
 4. Click the **trash can** icon.
 5. Click the **Remove** button to delete the integration.

 <!-- {J1_DOCUMENTATION_MARKER_START} -->
 <!--